2026 Village Board Meeting Minutes

 Motor Fuel Budget

 Potts told the Board that IDOT has changed how municipalities budget their Motor Fuel Funds.
-IDOT has divided the budget into two categories.
-Category One is Maintenance; which includes such line items as gravel, culverts, striping etc...
-Category Two is asphalt overlay.
-Potts gave the Board estimates on using MFT funds for repairing the rest of Marion Street.
+IDOT has divided the budget into two tiers.
+Tier one is for general maintenance; which includes such line items as gravel, culverts, striping etc. any approved maintenance that is under $60,000.00.
+Tier two is asphalt overlay over $60,000.00.
+Potts presented the Board with a Motor Fuel budget of $60,000 for 2026 year.

 Department Heads